Healthe-Matters Logo

 Early intervention is critical in addressing communication disorders.
 The earlier a communication disorder is detected and treated, the better the chances for positive outcomes.
 This is particularly true for children, as their brains are still developing and they are in a critical period for learning language and communication skills.

 So why do people wait an average of seven years before seeking treatment for hearing loss?
-Often, people avoid seeking help because of the stigma or because they're in denial.
-Sometimes it's confusion on where to start the process.
-But you have to look for the signs.
+Often, because of the stigma or because they're in denial.
+But it's important to look for the signs.

-• Having to ask people to repeat themselves or to speak louder
+• Continually asking people to repeat themselves or to speak louder

 • Speech sounds soft and muffled (“If only they didn’t mumble…”)

-• Trouble hearing high pitched sounds (birds, doorbells, telephone)
+• Difficulty hearing high-pitched sounds (birds, doorbells, telephone)

-• Having to look at a person’s face in order to understand them
+• Needing to look at a person’s face in order to understand them

 • Being unable to hear in a group conversation, especially in noise